 - Tex.
 Dist.
 (2020) – Secured dismissal of claims against internet security company arising out of a mass shooting in El Paso, Texas

 - Tex.
 App.
-(2015) – Obtained an appellate victory for an e-commerce company against multi-level marketing companies seeking to unmask anonymous online auction sellers
+(2015) – Obtained an appellate victory for multinational e-commerce company against multi-level marketing companies seeking to unmask anonymous online auction sellers

 - S.D.
 Miss.
-(2014) – Secured dismissal of claims brought against an e-commerce company based on the sale of allegedly defective hunting equipment
+(2014) – Secured dismissal of claims brought against multinational e-commerce company based on the sale of allegedly defective hunting equipment

 - Tex.
 Dist.
 (2014) – Secured dismissal of various claims against an Internet service provider brought by an individual who was allegedly assaulted by someone she met online

 - 11th Cir.
-(2022) – Secured dismissal of Coal Act claims against manufacturer in appeal from bankruptcy proceeding
+(2022) – Secured reversal of bankruptcy court’s and district court’s judgment, resulting in dismissal of Coal Act claims against pipe manufacturer

 - Speaker, “What Landry’s Means for Press Statements,” UT Law CLE’s Conference on State and Federal Appeals (June 2022)